← Blog

 Your Product Should Make the Buyer Look Good

 Owning a Rolex says more about you than it tells you the time.
-Products that make buyers look good get shared — that's not vanity, it's distribution.
+Products that make buyers look good get shared.
+That's not vanity, it's distribution.

 2.4× — Speed at which products with high social currency spread versus functionally identical alternatives